LeTarrask/LeTarrask/macos.md

 The challenge is to make a custom cell in the table view, which is very UIKit-y, and I'm going to lazy it out.

 ***

+## Project #2: Cows and Bulls

+There's a SwiftUI version, which I already finished.
+Skipping for now.

+***

+## Project #3: Social Media

+This project is about adding social media sharing into the project #1.
+The adding of the button is very, very complex in storyboard.
+Left it in half.

+***

+## Project #4 - Grid Browser

+There's a iOS version of it.
+Nothing new, I'd guess.

+***

+## Project #5 - Capital Cities

+There's a iOS version of it.
+The only interesting thing here is MapKit.

+***

+## Project #6 - Auto Layout

+Technique project.
+There's a iOS version of it, and it's for UIKit.
+SwiftUI is completely different.
+Skipping.

+***

+## Project #7 - Photo Memories

+I've read the first part, that shows how to do a Collection View, and a Drag and Drop, which will be different in SwiftUI, and then the second part is very interesting, about using AVFoundation to generate a video, and which can be the solution for Felipe's Jiu Jitsu idea.

+***

+## Project #8 - Odd One Out

+There's a SwiftUI version, which I already finished.
+Skipping for now.

+***

+## Project #9 - GCD

+Technique project.
+This is not an interface project, so don't need to do it again.
+Just re-read.
+It's identical to iOS, and then, async/await will change everything.

+***

+## Project #10 - Weather Bar

+This is an app that reads a JSON using CGD, and creates a Status Bar App.
+I did one (the lorem ipsum generator) a while ago, and JSON can be decoded better with Codable nowadays.

+***

+## Project #11 - Bubble Trouble

+SpriteKit Project, first one for Mac OS.
+I'll do it because it will be my first step into Mac OS Games. :)

+### 1- Techniques:

+- SKTexture
+- SKSpriteNode
+- Tracking mouse action

+### 2- Step-by-step:

+It's a simple element creation game, which has one simple interaction.
+It was an introduction to making the game in SpriteKit in Mac OS, which was neat.

+### 3- Challenges

+The challenges are adding other game stuff, like alerts for gameovers, invalidating the timer, etc.